JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 * New Feature: Add settings for "remember me" option already checked on login form.
 * New Feature: Create a hook for change the default login page background.
 * Bugfix: Footer issue in Safari Browser.
-* Bugfix: LoginPress Dashicon confliction with other custom dashicons.
+* Bugfix: LoginPress Dashicons conflicting with other custom dashicons.
 * Bugfix: Video Previewer issue in customizer.

 = 1.2.2 - 2019-07-15 =